petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

 value it points to will not be dropped when the reference goes out of scope.
 Having references in Rust is known as _borrowing_.

+A C programmer pronounces `&` as "address of"; a Rust programmer pronounces it "borrow".
+Borrowing happens whenever you pass something by reference.
+Anything borrowed remains owned by the original owner and the reference must not outlive the value it points to.

 There are two types of borrows: shared/immutable and mutable:

 - _Shared borrows_ `&T`.
 References are immutable by default.
 It gives